Meet the Team:

 To Learn More about Russ:

 Myra Ferechil is Co-Founder/ Managing Partner of Strand Holistic Innovative Forensic Techniques (SHIFT) LLC.
-The Mission of SHIFT is to dramatically shift the paradigm in order to improve societies responses to individuals who have experienced trauma, victimization and other complex experiences.
 Along with her partner, Russell Strand, she provides consultation, training and assistance to agencies and service providers.

 To Learn More about Myra:

 Yeti St. Claire Ferechil Strand began his career as a K-9 Victim Advocate in 2015 at Victim Witness Services for Coconino County in Arizona.
 His primary job was to work in a partnership with their clinical director to provide support to victims during counseling sessions and assist victim advocates working with victims of crime and other traumatic experiences.